-Effective Enterprise Risk Management (ERM) Should be a Valued Strategic Tool
+Embracing Enterprise Risk Management (ERM)

 Over the last decade or so, a number of business leaders have recognized these potential risk management shortcomings and have begun to embrace the concept of enterprise risk management as a way to strengthen their organization's risk oversight.
 They have realized that waiting until the risk event occurs is too late for effectively addressing significant risks and they have proactively embraced ERM as a business process to enhance how they manage risks to the enterprise.